 Work in Process

 These terms are often used interchangeably because WIP is perceived as the same thing.
-However, there is a slight difference between these two terms that primarily lies in the context.
+However, there is a slight difference between these terms, primarily in the context.
 Work in process refers to the production costs of partially completed goods, which means the manufacturer’s inventory is not yet completed.
-It includes different costs like raw material, labor, and overheads which need to be known for determining the per-unit cost of goods manufactured.
+It includes different costs like raw materials, labor, and overheads, which need to be known to determine the per-unit cost of goods manufactured.

-Work in process = (operating inventory goods in process + raw material used + direct labor during the period + factory overhead for period) – ending inventory
+Work in process = (operating inventory goods in process + raw material used + direct labor during the period + factory overhead for the period) – ending inventory.

 Work In Progress